 Securing AI-generated code requires integration across every phase of your development lifecycle.
 Here’s how to embed AI code security into each SDLC stage:

 Establish clear policies for using AI tools before you start.
-Compose prompt guidelines to help you create secure code, specify which AI tools are acceptable for use by project type, and create security requirements for AI-generated code.
+Compose prompt guidelines to help you create secure code, specify which AI tools are acceptable for use by project type, and make security requirements for AI-generated code.
 For government and defense contractors, this includes ensuring AI tools comply with relevant security clearance and data privacy requirements.

 Train developers to write security-focused prompts and tag all AI-generated code for traceability.
 Implement pre-commit hooks that automatically scan code with SAST tools before it enters your repository.
 Using a tool like Kiuwan’s IDE integrations can help you catch vulnerabilities as you write code by providing immediate feedback on security solution violations.